-Papers
+Archival Editioning Papers

-Jessica sells most of the paper you need to make your prints.
-Please write your name on each sheet of your good paper, on the back side
+- Jessica sells most of the paper you need to make your prints.
+Purchase paper during class time - Please write your name on each sheet of your good paper, on the back side as everyone's paper looks the same. - Paper Jessica sells: